syntacore/snippy/llvm/tools/llvm-snippy/README.md

 ### histogram

-`hustogram` covers a list of instructions you want snippy to use and their relative weight.
+`histogram` covers a list of instructions you want snippy to use and their relative weight.
 A histogram only sets weights for so-called primary instructions.

 LLVM-snippy generates two types of instructions:

 - Primary.
 They are generated according to the histogram.
 - Auxiliary.
 They are required, for example, for memory access or initial register setup.
-Auxiliary instructions do not participate in probability distribution, and from the histogram perspective, they do not exist.
+Auxiliary instructions do not participate in the probability distribution, and from the histogram perspective, they do not exist.

 Weights are relative.
 A weight of `10.0` means that the primary instruction will occur approximately 10 times more often than an instruction marked with weight `1.0`.
 All weights are summed, and to determine the probability of an instruction, the weight must be divided by the sum of the weights.